-BLOOM is currently working with St. Michael's Grammar School in Melbourne on a Year 8 Social Impact program delivering a number of workshops for staff and students across Term's 3 and 4 in 2017.
-The program is aimed at inspiring the Year 8's to want to make a difference and become change-makers.
-It focuses on skilling up the students with some basic mindsets and tools to help them build social impact projects.
+In late 2017, BLOOM worked with St. Michael's Grammar School in Melbourne on a Year 8 Social Impact program delivering a number of workshops for staff and students across Term's 3 and 4.
+The program was aimed at inspiring and up-skilling the Year 8's in making a difference and becoming change-makers.
+It focused on skilling up the students in some basic mindsets and tools before helping them work together in teams to ideate and build social impact projects.
+The projects ranged from environmentalism to mental health and tackling poverty to education inequality.

 Centre for Social impact strategy